 1. Everyone loves unicorns, right?

 Plan your blogs according to your business’s requirements.
-If you are blogging for a company, focus on the business goals, long-term and short-term.
+If you are blogging for a company, focus on the long- and short-term business goals.
 If you are an individual blogger, plan for how you want your readers to perceive you after your 100th blog.

 2. I am Drone

-You don’t want to be the guy that soullessly sits hunched over your keyboard writing content for the boss.
+You don’t want to be the person soullessly sitting hunched over your keyboard writing content for the boss.
 Find ways to keep yourself engaged with the topic.
-This will allow you to keep your ideas and tone fresh all the time.
+This will allow you to keep your ideas and tone fresh.

 3. Who am I?

 You need to find a voice that your audience can hear.
 This means that you need to create a character or a presence that may not necessarily be your own but is the one that the reader sees you as.

-Right, being professional has been the talk of the town for ages now.
+Being professional has been the talk of the town for ages now.
 Dress sharp, talk clearly, and make your intentions clear!
 However, when it comes to most of your readers, you will find that they prefer a more relaxed, laid-back tone.

-5. I am a Writer
+5. I am a writer

 We get it; you’re a writer.
 It feels cool to say that.
 Honestly, the guy sitting next to you in the subway doesn’t care who wrote the piece of information he is absorbing.
 He cares about the content.
-Be yourself, be unique and quirky.
-NEVER forget that your content is more important than who you are.

 6. I already said that